dileep-kishore/100-days-of-code/r1-log.md

 #### R1D43 - Tue Aug 14
     Implement 'output' option to format the api response as either prettified 'json' or 'table'

+#### R1D44 - Wed Aug 15
+    Didn't have time to do much.
+Still working on converting the json response to a prettified 'table' format.